 The Planning Practice Guidance states that the approach to assessing cumulative landscape and visual impact of large scale solar farms should be the same as assessing the impact of wind turbines.
 However, in the case of ground-mounted solar panels it should be noted that with effective screening and appropriate land topography the area of zone of visual influence could be zero.
-Further applications for solar farms are being considered at land south of Sawley Marina 14/00488/FULM, a site on land south of Babelake Street, Packington 14/00535/FULM and a site at The Paddocks, Bowleys Lane, Appleby Magna 14/00583/FUL.
+Further applications for solar farms are being considered by the District Council and schemes at land south of Babelake Street, Packington, Prestop Farm and land west of Walnut Yard at Diseworth have been approved.